ritikachavan/Adapt/README.md

 The answer remains grounded in ADAPT's financial records.

-The local AI layer is used for reasoning over those records, not as a replacement for the underlying financial data.
+The AI layer is used for reasoning over those records, not as a replacement for the underlying financial data.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 📊 CURRENT SYSTEM RESULTS ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Current synthetic dataset:
+The current prototype operates on a synthetic dataset of 100 transactions.

+One recorded run produced:

     Transactions processed       100